 Each jack-o-lantern is unique and imbued with its own characteristics.
 Grant says his ideas are fluid and he draws inspiration from everyday life and current headlines, but never repeats a look from year to year.
 David comes to the table with a host of creative ideas, fine-tuned throughout the year to incorporate the chosen theme.

 When it comes to carving your own pumpkins, Grant advises, “Take your time, enjoy learning from others and just let your creative juices flow!”
 There are a few options to illuminate the finished product.
 You can use a candle in pumpkins that are carved through, but Grant cautions that candle heat shortens a pumpkin’s life.
 “We use a lot of compact fluorescent bulbs, which are cooler, or the new LED soft white,” Grant explains.
 Here’s another pro tip to try-set the light on crumpled aluminum foil so it reflects.

 Inn the Mood

-The glowing, one-of-a-kind jack-o-lanterns, set the mood for tales spun by storyteller Neil Genzlinger.
-The New York Times writer is known for his offbeat and outrageous humor.
-He has performed at well-known storytelling venues such as The Moth and his plays have been performed at the New York International Fringe Festival.
+The glowing, one-of-a-kind jack-o-lanterns, set the mood for tales spun by a storyteller.
 Guests can expect to hear captivating yarns with just the right amount of fright for the occasion.

-The Settlers Inn Storytelling Dinner unfolds October 29 and 30 and includes a seasonal farm-to-table meal and live music.
+The Settlers Inn Storytelling Dinner unfolds October 28 and 29 and includes a seasonal farm-to-table meal and live music.
 Call 570-226-2993 for reservations.
-If you can’t make it to the event, join us for breakfast, brunch or dinner on October 30 or 31 to see the beautifully carved pumpkins.
+If you can’t make it to the event, join us for breakfast, brunch or dinner on October 29 or 30 to see the beautifully carved pumpkins.